-Finally, we prove that clone algebras are categorically equivalent to finitely ranked cm-monoids, and that abstract clones are categorically equivalent to finite dimensional and finitely ranked cm-monoids.
-Let $\mathbb{CM}^{\mathrm{fr}}$ be the full subcategory of $\mathbb{CM}$ whose objects are the finitely ranked cm-monoids, and let $\mathbb{CM}^{\mathrm{fdr}}$ be the full subcategory of $\mathbb{CM}^{\mathrm{fr}}$ whose objects are the finite dimensional and finitely-ranked cm-monoids.
+Finally, we prove that clone algebras are categorically equivalent to finitely ranked cm-monoids, and that abstract clones are categorically equivalent to finite-dimensional and finitely ranked cm-monoids.
+Let $\mathbb{CM}^{\mathrm{fr}}$ be the full subcategory of $\mathbb{CM}$ whose objects are the finitely ranked cm-monoids, and let $\mathbb{CM}^{\mathrm{fdr}}$ be the full subcategory of $\mathbb{CM}^{\mathrm{fr}}$ whose objects are the finite-dimensional and finitely ranked cm-monoids.